Surendra Singh Pangtey: Early life and career

 Pangtey was born on 1 January 1940 in Munsyari, Pithoragarh district, Uttarakhand, India.
 He belongs to the Shauka tribe, traditionally residing in the Johar Pargana region.
 He completed his graduation from Almora before joining the Indian Army, where he served as an Emergency Commissioned Officer in the 3rd Gorkha Rifles.
-In 1969, he entered the Indian Administrative Service (IAS), serving in the Uttar Pradesh cadre until his retirement. in 2000 he established the Tribal Heritage Museum, a private museum in Munsyari, showcasing the history, culture and tradition of the Bhotiya people.
+In 1969, he entered the Indian Administrative Service (IAS), serving in the Uttar Pradesh cadre until his retirement.

+in 2000 he established the Tribal Heritage Museum, a private museum in Munsiari, showcasing the history, culture and tradition of the Bhotiya people.